react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
-Defaults to `true` on iOS, `false` on Android.
+It defaults to `true` on iOS for navigation-style transitions that support interactive dismissal, and `false` otherwise.

 Gestures are not supported on Web.